Robert Z'Dar

-Robert James Zdarsky (June 3, 1950 – March 30, 2015), better known by his stage name Robert Z'Dar, was an American character actor and film producer, best known for his role as officer Matt Cordell in the cult horror film Maniac Cop (1988) and its two sequels, as well as appearances in Tango & Cash and Samurai Cop.
+Robert James Zdarsky (June 3, 1950 – March 30, 2015), better known by his stage name Robert Z'Dar, was an American character actor and film producer, best known for his role as officer Matt Cordell in the cult slasher film Maniac Cop (1988) and its two sequels, as well as appearances in Tango & Cash (1989) and Samurai Cop (1991).

 Z'Dar worked mainly in low-budget B movies and direct-to-video features, but occasionally in mainstream Hollywood films and television.
-Due to his cherubism, a medical condition resulting in an enlarged jawline, Z'dar had a unique and easily recognizable look with a slightly sinister appearance, which aided his career as he usually portrayed villains.
+Due to his cherubism, a medical condition resulting in an enlarged jawline, Z'dar had a unique and easily recognizable look, which aided his career as he usually portrayed villains.

 A prolific actor, Z'Dar appeared in 121 films over the course of his 39-year career.

 Early life

-Born in Chicago, Illinois, Z'Dar was of Lithuanian descent.
+Robert James Zdarsky was born on June 3, 1950, in Chicago, Illinois, Z'Dar was of Lithuanian descent.
 He first started acting while attending Proviso West High School in Hillside, Illinois.
-After high school, Z'Dar attended Arizona State University where he received a BFA and played on the university football team.
-After graduation, Z'Dar returned to Chicago where he was employed as a Chicago police officer, member of the band Nova Express, commercial jingle writer and Chippendales dancer.
+After high school, Z'Dar attended Arizona State University where he received a bachelor of fine arts and played on the university football team.
+After graduation, Z'Dar returned to Chicago, where he was employed as a Chicago police officer, member of the band Nova Express, commercial jingle writer, and Chippendales dancer.